 You are welcome to bring documents and other materials from another PC to use at the library on a CD, DVD or a storage device that uses a USB connection.

 Can programs be downloaded?

 Sorry, no. The computers cannot process patron downloads of programs or updates.
 If you have a request for a download, please submit it in writing to the Circulation Desk.
 We will support your request as possible.

 Do public computers save documents?

 Your documents will be deleted immediately when you log-off.
 There is no way we can recover your documents after you log-off.
 If you want to save any documents, please save them via USB/flash drive, CD, ZIP drive or other online service, such as Google Drive, SkyDrive, Zoho.com.
-CDs-RW or DVDs- RW can be purchased at the Circulation desk or the Reference desk for $1.00.
+CDs-RW or DVDs- RW may be available for purchase at the Public Services desk for $1.00.